databrickslabs/ucx/docs/assessment.md

 The minimum DBR version to access Unity Catalog was not met.
 The recommendation is to upgrade to the latest Long Term Supported (LTS) version of the Databricks Runtime.

 ### AF300.4 - ML Runtime cpu
 The Databricks ML Runtime is not supported on Shared Compute mode clusters.
 Recommend migrating these workloads to Assigned clusters.
-Implement cluster policies and pools to even out startup time and limit upper cost boundry.
+Implement cluster policies and pools to even out startup time and limit upper cost boundary.

 ### AF300.5 - ML Runtime gpu
 The Databricks ML Runtime is not supported on Shared Compute mode clusters.
 Recommend migrating these workloads to Assigned clusters.
-Implement cluster policies and pools to even out startup time and limit upper cost boundry.
+Implement cluster policies and pools to even out startup time and limit upper cost boundary.

 ### AF301.1 - spark.catalog.x